 See our key milestones from the past 20 years on our interactive timeline.

-Since 1996 our analysts have manually assessed nearly 700,000 reports and removed over 250,000 individual webpages of criminal content, primarily child sexual abuse images and videos.
+Since 1996 our analysts have manually assessed more than one million reports and removed over 250,000 individual webpages of criminal content, primarily child sexual abuse images and videos.
 Importantly, our work has also led to the rescue of victims from further abuse.

 We work hard to implement new technologies to improve the identification and removal of these images and videos.
 We use our research to help industry and policy-makers make informed decisions.
 And we employ ever-more innovative tactics and services to reduce online child sexual abuse images, globally.